How the UK was kept fed in World War Two

 Drastic measures were needed to improve Britain's own food production and for the country struggling under wartime conditions to become more self-sufficient.

-The campaign to ensure Britain remained adequately fed was instigated by Lord Woolton, the Minister of Food from 1940 to 1943, and he gained most of the credit for its success.
-In 1943 the campaign was led by the agricultural economist, Professor John Raeburn, who had been recruited to the Ministry of Food in 1939.
+The campaign to ensure Britain remained adequately fed during the war was instigated by Lord Woolton, the Minister of Food from 1940 to 1943, and he gained most of the credit for its success.
+In 1943, though, the campaign was led by the agricultural economist, Professor John Raeburn, who had been previously recruited to the Ministry of Food.

 The main spearheads of the Government's campaign

 The campaign had a number of spearheads, and it is important to realise that rationing, although probably the best known, was only one of them.
-The main ones were as follows, and have pages devoted to each of them - see the lower of the above menus:
+The main ones were as follows and have pages devoted to each of them:

 - To bring land into food production that had been abandoned or never previously used